 Unlike Part A (hospital care), Part B coverage requires payment of a monthly insurance premium.
-In 2016, the monthly premiums for Medicare Part B (medical insurance) were $121.80.
-In 2017, premiums increase to $134.00.
+In 2017, the monthly premiums for Medicare Part B (medical insurance) were $134.00.
+In 2018, premiums remain at $134.00.
 Taxpayers with a status of married, filing jointly will pay higher premiums if their modified adjusted gross income is in excess of $170,000.
 The higher premium limit is $85,000 for all other taxpayers as demonstrated in the table below.
-Note there is a two year lag for this payment schedule (2015 income applies to 2017 premiums).
+Note there is a two year lag for this payment schedule (2016 income applies to 2018 premiums).

 |Individual Tax Returns||Married Filing Separately||Joint Tax Returns||Premium|

 |$85,000 or less||$85,000 or less||$170,000 or less||$134.00|

 |$85,001 to $107,000||$170,001 to $214,000||$187.50|

 |$160,001 to $214,000||$85,001 to $129,000||$320,001 to $428,000||$348.30|